Overview

 MATH 6390 - Lie Groups and Lie Algebras

-Fall 2023.
+Fall 2024.
 3 credits.
 Student option grading.

-MATH 6410 - Enumerative Combinatorics
+MATH 6410 - [Enumerative Combinatorics]

-Fall 2023.
+Fall.
+Not offered: 2024-2025.
+Next offered: 2025-2026.
 3 credits.
 Student option grading.

 Prerequisite: MATH 4410 or permission of instructor.
 Offered alternate years.